miklevin/MikeLev.in/_posts/2024-10-19-websockets-htmx-sweetspot.md

 This implementation maintains the typing effect and other benefits of your original `chatq` function while making it much more accessible throughout your application.
 It's a great step towards making your chat system more modular and easier to extend in the future.

+Me: What about /poke ?
+Couldn't we simulate that endpoint now with /chatq ?